ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Key Distribution Request {#ssec-key-distribution-request}

 The Client sends a Key Distribution Request to the KDC.
 This corresponds to a CoAP POST request to the endpoint in the KDC associated to the group to join.
 The endpoint in the KDC is associated to the 'scope' value of the Authorization Request/Response.
+The payload of this request is a CBOR map which MUST contain the following fields:

+* 'type', encoded as a CBOR int, with value TBD1.

-The payload of this request is a CBOR map which MAY contain the following fields, which, if included, MUST have the corresponding values:
+Additionally, the CBOR map in the payload MAY contain the following fields, which, if included, MUST have the corresponding values:

 * 'scope', with value the specific resource that the Client is authorized to access (i.e. group or topic identifier) and role(s), encoded as in {{ssec-authorization-request}}.